 - Create a cooperative working relationship with manufacturers and retails who work with the University

 This page is intended to assist licensed/interested vendors and the campus community in making licensing and purchasing decisions.

-I have an existing license with LLP for other university work.
+I have an existing license with CLC for other university work.
 Can I add CSU to that license?